appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes.md

 #### Enable SSL Passthrough

-The Ingress controller **should have `ssl-passthrough` feature enabled**.
-The Ingress object named `kvs` for the Appcircle server, registered as part of [Appcircle domains](#domain-name), requires SSL passthrough to allow Appcircle runners to securely connect to the `kvs` service running within the Kubernetes cluster.
+You can **skip** this section **if you use the default** Ingress-Nginx controller deployed **within the Helm chart scope**.

-Enabling the SSL passthrough depends on the Ingress controller that is used in the Kubernetes cluster.
+Enable **`ssl-passthrough`** feature on your ingress-controller Enabling the SSL passthrough depends on the Ingress controller that is used in the Kubernetes cluster.
 For example:

 - For Nginx Ingress controller, you can check [the Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough).